 As one of the co-founders, I was particularly enthused when I arrived to see about a fifth of our attendees were men.
 This is quite a big deal for us, as Rachel, Alice and I have been very keen to challenge the stereotype of the “feminist-crusader style” women’s groups.

-We see gender bias in the digital and technology sector as something inherent culturally – not something either gender or any particular individual perpetuates.
+We see gender bias in the digital and technology sector as something inherent culturally.
+We do not see it as something either gender, or any particular individual, perpetuates.

 Come and contribute to the debate

 We would love to hear your opinions and to grow our diverse community even further.
 So, if you are yet to attend a Brighton Digital Women meetup, do come along next time.